Berean Baptist Academy

 Concessions Help

-Parents of our athletes are expected to help at least twice in the concession area or taking admission during the season.
+Parents of our athletes are expected to help at least twice in the concession area or take admission during the season.
 A signup sheet will be sent out by email at the beginning of each season.

 Facilities

 Extreme care and caution should be taken in the use of facilities that have been provided for students at BBA.
-Each player is responsible to ensure that every field and court (both home and away) is left in the condition in which it was found.
+Each player is responsible for ensuring that every field and court (both home and away) is left in the condition in which it was found.
 No player will be permitted to leave without first receiving permission from the coach.
 Any athlete defacing or destroying property will be disciplined according to school policy.
 Activities by teams should be limited to the area specifically designated for the team’s use.
 All other areas are off limits.

 Medical Release

-It is the policy of the school to obtain a medical release which would authorize the school to allow a physician or emergency medical personnel to treat a student in need of medical attention.
+It is the policy of the school to obtain a medical release that would authorize the school to allow a physician or emergency medical personnel to treat a student in need of medical attention.
 Be advised, this is not a waiver enabling a student to take prescription medication or permitting a school staff member to administer prescription medication.
 Please contact the athletic director for a medical administration form.

 Team Involvement